 —US Patent No. 402,073

-Haywards Ltd. bought the patent and marketed
+Haywards Ltd bought the patent and marketed

 them in England for vault and window walls.

 Falconnier's bricks were used by important period architects such as

 Auguste Perret and